 Segmental vitiligo is less common than non-segmental vitiligo, although it’s more common in children.
 Segmental vitiligo usually starts earlier and affects 3 in 10 children.
-Vitiligo can occur in occasion with diseases as auto immune disease, thryoid diseases, anaemia, diabetes mellitus, constitutional muscular anomalies, and alopecia.
-A family history is found in up to 38% of cases which denotes a hereditary susceptibility.
+Vitiligo can occur in the occasion with diseases as autoimmune disease, thyroid diseases, anaemia, diabetes mellitus, constitutional muscular anomalies, and alopecia.
+Family history is found in up to 38% of cases which denotes a hereditary susceptibility.

 Treatment for vitiligo is aimed at improving your skin’s appearance by restoring its colour.
 However, the effects of treatment are not usually permanent, and it cannot always control the spread of the condition.

 Protection from the sun

 Sunburn is a real risk if you have vitiligo.
 You must protect your skin from the sun and avoid sunbeds.
 When skin is exposed to sunlight, it normally produces a pigment called melanin to help protect it from ultraviolet light.
 If you have vitiligo, there is not enough melanin in your skin, so it is not protected.